jackalope-code/stream-overlay/README.md

 https://react.dev/reference/react

 ## Issues
-- ID's are getting screwed up
-  - Adding and updating one item causes an error on the other view.
-Objects are not getting updated correctly somewhere.
-  - Some objects are not generated properly with ID's are are just "ghost objects".
-Try adding and manipulating multiple items.
-Item map gets weird w/ state updates.
-  - Strange issues with the editor on refresh and component changes (is this still happening?)
-      Something is getting duplicated and not sent back with urls.
+- State management is fucked up.
 - URGENT: Long repeating floats when working with differently scaled values.
 - Check auth on REST and WS.
 - Hosting and env vars all over the place
 - No persistance on API restart.
 - GUI sucks.
 - There's no lock on dragging so there may be unexpected behavior with multiple users dragging.
-- Doesn't upsize images... only downsizes
+- Doesn't upsize images afaik... only downsizes
 - Websocket shape is not clearly defined or typed.
 - Websocket update messages are long and usually don't update much at once.
 - Editor GUI should have better asset management and more control over offscreen margins (this should be a server feature to some limit as well with persistance)
 - Images could be hosted from anywhere so only allow mods or trusted users until there is better screening.
 This app is vulnerable to resources changing from the same URL.
+- (RESOLVED?)
+ID's are getting screwed up
+  - Adding and updating one item causes an error on the other view.
+Objects are not getting updated correctly somewhere.
+  - Some objects are not generated properly with ID's are are just "ghost objects".
+Try adding and manipulating multiple items.
+Item map gets weird w/ state updates.
+  - Strange issues with the editor on refresh and component changes (is this still happening?)
+      Something is getting duplicated and not sent back with urls.

 ## Remaining work
 1. Authentication